-Mazda stands head and shoulders above the competition with regards to ride and handling.
-Whereas most mainstream automakers reserve the fun and excitement for only their sports cars, the company goes the extra mile to make all its cars fun-to-drive.
+Mazda stands head and shoulders above the competition with regard to ride and handling.
+Whereas most mainstream automakers reserve the fun and excitement for only their sports cars, the company goes the extra mile to make all its cars fun to drive.

 This “drive” (pun intended) to provide owners with more driving enjoyment than other mainstream brands was the inspiration for the “Zoom Zoom” catchphrase the company previously used to advertise its vehicles.